 About one quarter, or 25% of Utahn adults have hypertension.
 Unfortunately, only about half of adults with hypertension have their disease under control.
-This puts them at risk for more serious consequences like heart disease and stroke.
-Most people who have hypertension have no signs or symptoms.
-They may not feel like they need to take medication or make changes to their lifestyle like eating less salt or exercising more.
-Home blood pressure monitoring (HBPM) plus follow up care builds patient awareness of their blood pressure.
-It helps them see progress towards meeting their blood pressure goals.
-HBPM plus follow up care also alerts providers if patients are taking their medication and still not seeing improvement.
-The healthcare provider can work with the patient to find a medication that is a better fit.
+Most people have no signs or symptoms and do not feel like they need to take medication or make changes to their lifestyle like eating less salt or exercising more.

-HBPM plus follow up care is an important example of team based care.
-A member of the healthcare team trains the patient on using a blood pressure cuff and why it is important.
+SMBP plus follow up care is an important example of team based care.
+A member of the healthcare team trains the patient on monitoring their blood pressure and why it is important.
 It is the patient’s responsibility to check their blood pressure and communicate those numbers to the healthcare team.
-A healthcare professional can check the readings and provide feedback and encouragement.
-If the healthcare professional identifies an issue they can follow up with the patient and make any necessary changes to the care plan.
-There is strong evidence that HBPM plus follow up care is an effective way to treat high blood pressure.
-For more information download and print the Million Hearts Self-Measured Blood Pressure Monitoring Guide (PDF).
+Another member of the healthcare team can check the readings and provide feedback and encouragement as well as make medication adjustments or schedule follow up medical appointments.

 There is strong evidence that SMBP plus follow up care is an effective way to treat high blood pressure.
 Based on a system review effective SMBP interventions: